Kapsyloffer/RUSTBU/README.md

 - [x] Generate link on new game, and redirect.
 - [ ] Update state for both players on board change.
 - [ ] Unit test websocket gameplay.
+- [ ] Joining a game; lobby owner is black, next person to join is white.
+- [ ] If a game is full you're spectator.

 ### Future improvements:

 - [ ] Lobby browser.
 - [ ] Lobby/in-game chat.
+- [ ] Option to select color on lobby creation.
 - [ ] Option to surrender.
 - [ ] Option to offer draw.
 - [ ] Option to ask for takeback.